FontsOfSennaar/fontsofsennaar.github.io/README.md

 I'll continue working on other in-game languages.
 Since I lack experience in both font and website development, any advice would be greatly appreciated!

+*Disclaimer: I do not own the copyright to any of the glyphs.
+All rights belong to the developer [Rundisc](https://www.rundisc.io/).